nogalpaulina/hrs-portlets/README.md

 *HTTP* request parameter) specifying which content within the portlet (tab) to initially select.
 The parameter value `Tax Statements` selects, well, tax statements.
-Omitting it or any other value accepts the default behavior of initially selecting the "Earning Statements" tab.
+Omitting it or any other value accepts the default behavior of initially selecting the "Earnings Statements" tab.

 If this goes well it will be feasible to extend this feature to other HRS Portlets as the need arises.